HgAlexx/Hg.SaveHistory/README.md

 This tool helps generate snapshots of game save files, or any files for that matter.

+---

+### WARNING: Beta version 0.5.0

+SaveHistory is currently in Open Beta, if you encounter any issue please report them.

+You'll find a log file named Hg.SaveHistory.log inside the application folder.

+Thank you!

+---

 ## Features

 - Global Hot keys